WICG/web-app-launch/PRIVACY_AND_SECURITY.md

 ### 3.14 How should this specification work in the context of a user agent’s "incognito" mode?

-Launch events will be gated by installation.
-Sites may not be installed in incognito mode, so, while a site can still specify a launch event handler, it will never be fired (nor can they expect it to, even in non-incognito modes).
+Launch events will behave the same in incognito and normal browsing contexts.

 ### 3.15 Does this specification persist data to a user’s local device?